Hyperpigmentation: Causes, Types, and Tips

 - Melasma - Often known as the ‘pregnancy mask,’ melasma is caused by hormonal changes due to pregnancy and is characterized by splotchy, pigmented areas usually on the face (except the eye area).
 See our page on Pregnancy Skin Care.

 What Are the Causes of Hyperpigmentation?

-Absolutely.
-Any discoloration on the skin that is darker than the rest of your skin is considered hyperpigmentation.
-It can occur on any area of your body- even the feet- but hyperpigmentation usually tends to appear on the face or hands.
+Possibly.
+Any area of the skin that is darker than the rest is potentially considered hyperpigmentation.
+It can occur on any area of your body (even the feet) but hyperpigmentation usually tends to appear on the face or hands.

 Post Inflammatory Hyperpigmentation or PIH occurs after a pimple, burn, cut, abrasion or a minor injury, leaving a mark on the surface of the skin (epidermis) that is darker than the rest of the skin.

 What is the difference between acne scars and hyperpigmentation?

 Sometimes it can be difficult to clearly distinguish between an acne scar and hyperpigmentation.
 However, some ‘acne scars’ are actually not true acne scars but rather a type of Post Inflammatory Hyperpigmentation.
 If a mark that has developed from an acne lesion does not heal and go away after 6-12 months, then chances are that particular mark is a true scar.
 In other words, if it’s a permanent mark, it’s a scar, but if it eventually fades away, it is only a type of Post Inflammatory Hyperpigmentation.